amin-tayebi/performance-comparison-of-Virtual-environments-Docker-NEMO-VBOX-via-LTTNG-and-Trace_compass/README.md

 6-run httpserver on top of NEMO and write the results.
 7-we also compare the cpu and memory for Linux Mint.

-in case of memory usage:
+In case of memory usage:
 vbox :400 mb
 Docker 30 mb
 Nemo 20mb

-in case of CPU usage:
+In case of CPU usage:
 vbox 97%
 Docker 16%
 Nemo 38%